Guidance for education providers about Ofsted’s phased return to inspection.

 Information for state-funded schools

-We will focus on carrying out visits.
-These will look at how leaders are managing the return to full education for their pupils, including considering remote learning and safeguarding, in line with Department for Education guidance.
+We are focusing on carrying out visits.
+These look at how leaders are managing the return to full education for their pupils, including considering remote learning and safeguarding, in line with Department for Education guidance.

-We continue with pre-registration inspections, as needed, to increase capacity within the sector.
+We are continuing with pre-registration inspections, as needed, to increase capacity within the sector.

 Section 8 emergency inspections